eclipse-archived/orion.client/modules/orionode.collab.atom/README.md

 ## Versioning

-We use Github for versioning.
+We use GitHub for versioning.
 For the versions available, see the commits on [this repository](https://github.com/eclipse/orion.client).

 ## License